How Social Media Can Harm Your Court Case

 - Posting on social media any updates that can be construed as criminal

 Police and others perform online surveillance.
-It’s wise to keep in mind that a great deal of what you post is publicly available.
-In addition, the authorities in some cases may obtain a warrant to search your phone or computer for evidence.
-This will give them access to your files, as well as much of your internet history.
-This is why it is so important to be careful as your case proceeds.
+It’s wise for our clients to keep in mind that a great deal of what they post is publicly available.
+In addition, the authorities in some cases may obtain a warrant to search their phones or computers for evidence.
+This will give them access to clients’ files as well as much of their internet history.
+This is why it is so important for our clients to be careful as their cases proceed.

-To learn more about our services, or to speak with a lawyer, reach out to our firm for help.
+To learn more about our services or speak with a lawyer, reach out to Kyle Law Firm for help.
 You can call us at 830-620-9402 or arrange an appointment online.
 Initial consultations are free and confidential.